wxMaxima-developers/wxmaxima/info/wxmaxima.md

 );
 ~~~

-If a different format is to be used it is easier to generate the images and then to import them into the worksheet again:
+If a different format is to be used, it is easier to generate the images and then import them into the worksheet again:

 ~~~maxima
 load("draw");